dave20012/xrp-bloomberg-terminal/README.md

 - Use `.env` (based on `.env.example`) locally and Railway project variables in production.
 - Keep API keys scoped minimally; CoinGecko is rate-limited—lowering `META_REFRESH_SECONDS` increases traffic.
 - Missing keys are handled gracefully with cached fallbacks, but the UI now surfaces Redis/cache health hints when data is stale.
+- Outbound HTTP helpers now block non-HTTPS and private-network URLs to reduce the risk of SSRF when user inputs are passed to data fetchers.
+- A lightweight CI workflow (`.github/workflows/ci.yml`) compiles the codebase and runs unit tests on every push/PR.

 ## Testing
 Run lightweight unit tests: